On Dec. 20, history was made when the NBA announced its ever NBA India Games 2019.

 Repping the nation 🇮🇳 like… pic.twitter.com/htTdraM3OR- NBAIndia (@NBAIndia) January 12, 2019

 Things are looking brighter this year, behind the team's energetic guard combo of De'Aaron Fox and Buddy Hield.
-At the time of writing, the team has a record of 22-21 (the first time the franchise has a winning record after 43 games since the 2004-05 season).
+In the 2018-19 season, the team finished with a record of 39-43, the team's best since 2006.

 In April of 2015, the Kings signed Sim Bhullar to a 10-day contract.
 Bhullar, a 7"5' center of Indian descent, made history when he became the first player of Indian descent to check into an NBA game.
 He went on to score the first basket of his NBA career as well: